ricca200xx/Scratch-CNN-Image-Recognition/README.md

 The model is a **custom-coded Convolutional Neural Network (CNN)** built with PyTorch.

-*(**Your action here:** Briefly describe your CNN.
-For example: "The architecture consists of three convolutional layers with ReLU activation functions, followed by max-pooling layers.
-After flattening, two fully-connected layers lead to the final output.")*
+*The architecture consists of three convolutional layers with ReLU activation functions, followed by max-pooling layers.
+After flattening, two fully-connected layers lead to the final output.*

 The model was trained from scratch using the following methods: